 Flooding is the most frequent natural disaster in Europe (Hadmer et al., 2012).
 Apart from extreme precipitation events (their intensity, duration, amount of rainfall and timing) there are other drivers such as, the water level in rivers, the urbanization, the soil characteristics and the occurrence of storm surges that can lead to floods in a region.
 According to Peduzzi et al., 2011, the average physical exposure to floods assuming constant hazard in Europe were in 1970, 1650 thousands of people per year, a number that will increase up to 1870 thousands of people per year in the year of 2030.
 Hence, the estimated future increase of heavy precipitation may also result to a higher risk of fatality due to flash floods.
 High environmental and socioeconomic damages could also be a negative consequence of floods due to dam failure with the new urban developments, tourist facilities and recreation areas being the most vulnerable ones (Hadmer et al., 2012).
 The future increase, especially of coastal flooding can affect, according to WHO 2017 the water infrastructure, fresh water supplies could be contaminated and water borne diseases could increase.
 All the above could be threatening especially for populations that have limited access to water and sanitation.
-Finally, it should be taken under serious consideration that the potential future sea level rise over the Mediterranean region will also negatively attribute to the increase of future flooding over the coastal areas (Figure 13)
+Finally, it should be taken under serious consideration that the potential future sea level rise over the Mediterranean region will also negatively attribute to he increase of future flooding over the coastal areas (Figure 13)

 In conclusion, the aforementioned impacts of climate change on society and the planet, have made the need for our response and actions on mitigation and adaptation strategies urgent.
-Although, international and national adaptation policies can play an important role for the management of risks from extreme events, local scale measures have proven to be more effective since disasters occur primarily at a local level and affect local people (Cutter et al., 2012).
-Thus, the developing strategies in order to respond to future disaster risk should be customized to specific local conditions and needs.
-However, there are four major pillars which scientists recommend to focus to: 1) The raising of education and awareness as well as effective communication, 2) The effective changes of land use and ecosystem protection 3) The Structural Measures with engineering works that would provide protection with strengthening of the building as well as new design levels and 4) The storage and rationing of resources and prioritization of the improvement health and medical services (Cutter et al., 2012).
-Taking under consideration that our knowledge over climate changes, extremes and disaster is constantly and rapidly evolving and growing, hopefully our approaches for effective mitigation and adaptation approaches for the management of the disaster risks will lead to a sustainable and resilient future of our planet.

-Figure 12.
-Future changes of the drought frequency of occurrence with an intensity of today's 100-year period events according to the ECHAM4 and HadCM3 climate models (IPCC, 2012)
+Although, international and national adaptation policies can play an important role for the management of risks from extreme events, local scale measures have proven to be more effective since disasters occur primarily at a local level and affect local Figure 12.
+Future changes of the drought frequency of occurrence with an intensity of today's 100year period events according to the ECHAM4 and HadCM3 climate models (IPCC, 2012)